warriordog/ModShark/readme.md

-# ModShark - AutoMod for Shrkey instances
+# ModShark - AutoMod for Sharkey instances

 ModShark is a standalone moderation tool for servers running the [Sharkey fediverse server](https://activitypub.software/TransFem-org/Sharkey).